 Senior and Junior Drama Companies

-Students will work on bringing a text to life – characterisation through voice and movement, and ensemble work – driven by the text.
-The content will be both existing texts from plays, and self-devised with a given theme.
+Students will work on bringing a text to life – characterisation through analysis related to voice, gesture and movement, individual and ensemble work – driven by the text.
+The content will be existing texts from Shakespeare and Greek Tragedy.